merwaaan/merwaaan.github.com/_posts/2012-01-30-generating-random-terrains-value-noise.md

 Then there is cosine interpolation.

-function square(a, b, x) {
+function cosine(a, b, x) {

 }

-Oh, of course the given functions only work in 1D.
-To obtain the value of P from the four corner of the square (C1, C2, C3, C4, in clockwise order starting from the top left), we separately interpolate (C1 and C2) and (C3 and C4) which gives the values of points respectively at the top and bottom lines of the square.
+You will note that the given functions only work in 1D.
+To obtain the value of *P* from the four corner of the square (*C1*, *C2*, *C3*, *C4*, in clockwise order starting from the top left), we separately interpolate (*C1* and *C2*) and (*C3* and *C*4) which gives us the values of points respectively at the top and bottom lines of the square.
 Then we interpolate these two intermediate points.
+This process is known as bilinear interpolation.

-IMAGE OCTAVES
+IMAGE INTERPOLATION

-DEMO OCTAVE

 ### Summing up